SOHIL-MS-CREDO/suiii2.0/README.md

 # DDOS-BOMBER About

-#### DDOS-BOMBER INSTALLATION AND RUN :-
+#### SUII-BOMBER INSTALLATION AND RUN :-

 ## Usage:

-Run these commands to run DDOS-BOMBER
+Run these commands to run SUII-BOMBER

 ## > For Termux: